akshitamathur/rbc-app/README.md

 - **src**:
 	- **App.tsx**: this is the main page
 	- **components**: this is where the different sections and parts of the page are located.
 The page is broken into 3 initial sections: *Main message*, *Profiles section*, and the *Banner message*.
 This is also where the template for the *Profile popup* is.
-- **assets**: this is where the *bioData.json* file is that was provided to populate the data on the page.
+- **assets**: this is where the *bioData.json* file that was provided to populate the data on the page.

 ## Provided Specs